benjie91/react-table-wrapper/README.md

 ## Run Demo

-To run the demo, you need to download a copy of this project.
+To run the demo, you need to download a copy of this project from [this GitHub repository](https://github.com/benjie91/react-table-wrapper).
 In your local copy of the project, complete the following:

 1. Build the component by typing this in the terminal: